konbinikat/nova-gata-guide/README.md

 ### Recommended Client-side Mods to Pair
 You can join the server without any mods, but it does support some client-side ones that help a lot when playing:
+- Axiom - Server for now fully supports the building suite, working on setting permissions for everyone but for now ask if interested
 - Liteminer - To break a lot of blocks quickly
 - Accessible Step - To automatically go up blocks instead of jumping
 - Distant Horizons - To dramatically increase render distance using LODs